 Tri-State Shooting Park Rangemasters are appointed by one the Board of Directors and are in charge of range safety and manage range operations during public shooting days.
 They supervise and coordinate all Range Safety Officer activities and report to the Board of Director responsible for either the lower ranges or the shotgun fields.

-If you volunteer at least 12 days a year I have arranged for your annual family membership fee to be reimbursed, plus you get a FREE T-shirt!
+If you volunteer at least 12 days a year your annual family membership fee will be reimbursed, plus you get a FREE T-shirt!

 The RSO experience is a great way to get involved and enjoy a morning, make new friends, get exposed to different guns and maybe even being invited to shoot users firearms.
 We want to make your volunteer experience as comfortable and enjoyable as possible while ensuring the safety of all range users.